rackerlabs/technical-blog/content/blog/2021/2021-01-14-how-to-calculate-your-ebs-volume-iops-on-cloudwatch/index.md

 **Note:** By choosing a one-minute period, we could have gotten more precise numbers within a minute.
 However, if there are no major disk Ops spikes within those 15 minutes, it should suffice.

-Remeber the formula we presented in the beginning?
+Remember the formula we presented in the beginning?

     IOPS USED = (READ THROUGHPUT + WRITE THROUGHPUT) / Time (in seconds)